JekxDevil/AI/courses/usi/machine-learning/assignments/2/README.md

 Make sure to motivate **all** your choices, parameters, losses and answers.
 Once completed, please submit your solution on the iCorsi platform following the instructions below.

-It is **Highly** recommended to google colab GPUs, or you will have RAMS problems.
+It is **Highly** recommended to use Google colab GPUs, or you will have RAMs problems.

 ## Tasks